 I have had support in every corner, everywhere I turn.

 Since publicly sharing the news of my miscarriage I have received a flood of beautiful messages.
 Many from women sharing their own experiences of pregnancy loss.
 Many whom did not receive the support they needed.
 They have told me of the loneliness and isolation they experienced, of feeling like no-one understood what they were going through, of people making insensitive comments without realising the pain this was causing, of loss or multiple losses before they’d birthed a live child, of wondering if they would ever become a mother to a baby they would hold in their arms.
-They told me of a deep, deep pain.
+They told me of deep, deep pain.
+These stories have been heartbreaking to listen to and I am so sorry if you have had a similar experience or experiences.

-But here I am, four weeks later, feeling physically and emotionally stronger and more inspired than ever.
+But here I am, four weeks later, feeling much stronger, physically and emotionally.
 I’m more passionate than ever about supporting women through whatever challenges they are facing.
-Whether that be through pregnancy loss, pregnancy during a pandemic, birthing in a pandemic, postpartum in a pandemic or struggles with parenting.
+Whether that be through pregnancy loss, pregnancy during a pandemic, birthing in a pandemic, postpartum in a pandemic or parenting challenges.

 I know many women are grieving right now.
 They are grieving the pregnancy, birth and postpartum experiences they had hoped for and have lost.
 I really want to acknowledge the intensity of these feelings of grief and loss.
-My heart is literally breaking for you if these are your experiences.
-Please know though that you will get through this.
-And please, if you are needing support, a kind listening ear, someone to turn to when you just want to cry and scream about how unfair all of this is, please reach out to whoever you have in your support circle.
-And if you’re needing some extra support, please get in touch and I can point you in the right direction.
+My heart is breaking for you if these are your experiences.
+If you need support, a kind listening ear, someone to turn to when you just want to cry and scream about how unfair all of this is, please reach out to whoever you have in your support circle.
+If you need some extra support, please get in touch and I can point you in the right direction.
 I have a few options for one-on-one support and mentoring but I can also help you access free support if finances are tight.
 Support is out there.
 Please, please access it as it has the potential to completely change your experiences of pregnancy, birth, postpartum and parenting.
 Just like it changed my experience of pregnancy loss.
 You deserve to be nurtured during this time, please don’t let anyone tell you otherwise.